-BP second quarter profit falls, new projects to support production
+BP production growth boost shares despite profit drop

-LONDON (Reuters) - BP's second quarter profits dipped but beat forecasts after an exploration write-off in Angola, while oil and gas production rose sharply with the start-up of new projects.
+LONDON (Reuters) - British energy company BP's second-quarter profit dipped but beat forecasts after an exploration write-off in Angola, while a 10 percent rise in oil and gas production from a slew of new projects gave shares a strong boost.

-The British company also increased cash flow from operations in a further sign that efforts by top oil companies to cut costs over the past three years in response to low oil prices are paying off.
+BP also increased cash flow from operations in a further sign that efforts by top oil companies to cut costs since the 2014 price slump are paying off as it expects oil prices to hold at around $50 a barrel into next year.

 "We continue to position BP for the new oil price environment, with a continued tight focus on costs, efficiency and discipline in capital spending," Chief Executive Bob Dudley said in a statement.

+At the same time, BP saw its debt pile rise to nearly $40 billion as it invests in bringing projects online and continues to pay off its bill relating to the deadly 2010 Deepwater Horizon rig explosion in the Gulf of Mexico.

+Gearing, the ratio between debt and BP's market value, rose to 28.8 percent by the end of June from 24.7 percent a year earlier.

-Despite the sharp slowdown in the sector's activity since the slump in oil prices in 2014, BP is set to launch seven oil and gas projects in 2017 -- the largest number in a single year in its history.
+Despite the sharp slowdown in the sector's activity since prices halved three years ago, BP is set to launch seven oil and gas projects in 2017 -- the largest number in a single year in its history.

-BP's production was up 9.9 percent from a year earlier to 2.431 million barrels of oil equivalent per day helped by some of these new start-ups.
+BP's production was up 9.9 percent from a year earlier at 2.431 million barrels of oil equivalent per day helped by some of the new start-ups.

+They include the Quad 204 oilfield, one of the largest projects in the North Sea in recent years which BP launched in May after a $5.7 billion redevelopment.

 BP said its oil and gas production will be broadly flat in the third quarter as further project start-ups outweigh the impact of maintenance.